Pearson-Higher-Ed/design/membership-spec/beta/index.md

           T1: All components must have at least 80% code coverage.
 Component should have 100% coverage whenever possible.
         type: mandatory
         approvers:
-          - Eajaz Ali Mehboob Pasha
+          - Eajaz Ali Mehboob Basha

       - req: |
           Tools Used: Click the [following link](https://neo.pearson.com/docs/DOC-607807#jive_content_id_Tools_used) to use the tools used for Automated testing and test scripts.